andrejleal/NJPG/README.md

-JPG- Node.js Java Properties Generator From Excel (XLSX)
+NJPG- Node.js Java Properties Generator From Excel (XLSX)
 ========================

-JPG is an application that reads a excel file and generates a output directory with properties files for Java applications.
+NJPG is an application that reads a excel file and generates a output directory with properties files for Java applications.

 ###Prerequisites: